 - Dr. Ioanna Palaiologou (University College London, Institute of Education); Dr. Colette Gray (Stranmillis University College, Belfast); Dr. Sarika Kewalramani (Monash University) and Maria Dardanou (UiT The Arctic University of Norway), on Internet-Connected Toys in Early Childhood.

 - Dr Jane O'Connor (Birmingham City University); Alex Wade (Birmingham City University); Kelly Johnston (Macquarie University); Olga Fotakopoulou (Birmingham City University); Sarika Kewalramani (Monash University) and Shannon Ludgate (Birmingham City University) on YouTube Kids Project.

 - Zainab Attar (2017-present, part-time) Innovative methods with young children and literacy.

 - Loreain Martinez Lejarreta (2016-) Developing young children's critical thinking skills through teacher-children interactions in Early Childhood Education and Care settings.

-- European Early Childhood Education Research Journal (Journal)
+- European Early Childhood Educational Research Association Annual Conference

 - An Ecological Exploration of the Internet of Toys in Early Childhood Everyday Life